Zomuro/YaomaStorytellersStandalone/README.md

    - **Farseer Fan**: alternative and deferred incident predictions.
    - **Kaiyi the Karmic**: karma incident point scaling and incident catalog rerolls.
    - **Deathless Daji**: lifesteal on melee attacks and **Crimson Psychosis** severity decrease on kills.
-   - **Jianghu Jin**: map biome change (limited and unlocked) and hilliness alteration on terraforming.
+   - **Jianghu Jin**: map biome and hilliness alteration on terraforming.

 * **Is there a race mod associated with this?
 Am I missing out on something?** No, you aren't missing anything.
 Originally, the storytellers were meant to accompany a race mod.
 But because of their level of polish compared to the rest of the mod at the time, I've opted to put the storytellers into their own standalone mod.